 Mr Mead was appointed Group Managing Director of Australian Unity Limited on 1 July 2004.
 As Group Managing Director, he is a member of subsidiary boards and most committees.
-Mr Mead is also deputy chairman of Platypus Asset Management.
-He is chairman of the Business Council of Australia's Healthy Australia task force and a member of its Indigenous Engagement task force.
+Mr Mead is also deputy chairman of Platypus Asset Management, chairman of the Business Council of Australia's Healthy Australia task force and a member of its Indigenous Engagement task force.
 He is also a director of the Centre for Independent Studies, a director of the Business Council of Co-Operatives and Mutuals Limited (BCCM) and the Australian Brandenburg Orchestra.
 Prior to joining Australian Unity, Mr Mead was employed by Perpetual Trustees Australia Limited (1996-2003) in a range of senior roles.
 Mr Mead has not held any directorships of listed entities in addition to those set out above during the last three years.

-David Bryant, FAICD, F Fin, FAIM Chief Executive Officer, Wealth & Chief Investment Officer
+David Bryant, FAICD, F Fin, FAIM CEO, Wealth & Chief Investment Officer

 Mr Bryant joined Australian Unity in 2004.
-He is Chief Executive Officer for Australian Unity, Wealth and Chief Investment Officer for the Australian Unity Group.
-He is responsible for Australian Unity's financial services, investment and banking activities.
+He is Chief Executive Officer for Wealth and Chief Investment Officer for the Australian Unity Group.
+He is responsible for Australian Unity's financial services, investment and banking activities in Australia.
 He is a board member of many of its operating entities and Investment Joint Venture subsidiaries.
 Prior to joining Australian Unity in 2004, Mr Bryant was Chief Operating Officer at Perpetual Personal Financial Services, and has held senior roles in financial services, asset consulting, and banking, for both Australian and international organisations.
 His various roles have encompassed responsibilities for business across the Asia Pacific region.
-Mr Bryant is a director of the Australian Financial Services Council and co-chair of its Advice Board Committee.
+Mr Bryant is a director of the Australian Financial Services Council, co-chair of its Advice Board Committee and a member of its Policy Agenda Committee.

-Kevin McCoy, BCom, H Dip Acc, CA, PMP, GAICD Chief Executive Officer - Independent & Assisted Living
+Kevin McCoy, BCom, H Dip Acc, CA, PMP, GAICD Chief Financial Officer

-Mr McCoy joined Australian Unity in April 2012 and became Chief Executive Officer in July 2017.
-His previous roles at Australian Unity included Chief Financial Officer, Group Executive - Strategic Business Development and Deputy CFO - positions that have seen him hold responsibility for the effective execution of strategic initiatives, treasury, capital management and organisation-wide performance measures.
-Prior to joining Australian Unity, Mr. McCoy had a successful consulting relationship with the company, having project managed the merger with Grand United in 2005, the sale of the General Insurance business in 2007 and the merger with Big Sky Credit Union in 2012.
-Mr. McCoy's other major consulting clients included Westpac where he managed the merger with St. George in 2008, the IPO of BTIM in 2007, the acquisition of RAMS in 2007 and the sale of the bank's Custody business to HSBC in 2006.
-Mr McCoy is a member of the Institute of Chartered Accountants and is also an accredited project management professional (PMP) through the Project Management Institute.
+Mr McCoy joined Australian Unity in April 2012 and became Chief Financial Officer in March 2014.
+He was previously Group Executive -Strategic Business Development and Deputy CFO, and was responsible for the effective execution of strategic initiatives, treasury, capital management and organisation-wide performance measures.
+He previously had a successful consulting relationship with Australian Unity having project managed the merger with Grand United in 2005, the sale of the General Insurance business in 2007 and the recent merger with Big Sky Credit Union.
+Other major consulting clients included Westpac where he managed the merger with St.George in 2008, the IPO of $\ensuremath{\mathsf{BTIM}}$ in 2007, the acquisition of RAMS in 2007 and the sale of the Custody business to HSBC in 2006.
+Mr McCoy has more than 15 years' experience in senior finance and project management roles primarily in the finance industry.
+He is a member of the Institute of Chartered Accountants and is also an accredited project management professional (PMP) through the Project Management Institute.

-Greg Willcock BComm, FCPA, FAICD, MAIM, F Fin
+Greg Willcock, BComm, FCPA, FAICD, MAIM, F Fin

 Mr Willcock was appointed to the board of Australian Unity Limited on 1 March 2012.
-He is a director of a number of Australian Unity Limited subsidiaries, chair of the Risk Committee and a member of the Audit and Compliance Committee.
-Mr Willcock is also a director of Australian Unity Investments Real Estate Limited which is the responsible entity for the listed Australian Unity Office Fund.
+He is a director of a number of Australian Unity Limited subsidiaries, chairman of the Risk Committee and a member of the Audit and Compliance Committee.
+Mr Willcock is a director of Australian Unity Investments Real Estate Limited which is the responsible entity for the listed Australian Unity Office Fund.
 Mr Willcock has over 33 years' experience in banking and financial services in Australia, United States of America and the United Kingdom including seven years in general management roles at National Bank of Australia in the areas of risk management, strategy and change management.
-Mr Willcock was previously a director of the Customer Owned Banking Association (COBA).
 Mr Willcock has not held any directorships of listed entities in addition to those set out above during the last three years.